davidbrowne/dsga/docs/DOCUMENTATION.md

 ## Types and Functions

-This is an approximation of how we "export" the specific types and function to the top-level namespace.
+The vectors structs, matrix struct, and all the corresponding functions are defined in the ```dsga``` namespace.
 These types are all different based on their sizes and the types of data they hold.
 They can be dealt with more generically, but for that information see the [details](DETAILS.md) page.

 ``` c++
 // the underlying c++20 template classes (concepts have been mostly omitted)